 It is believed that Kate Matrosova would summit Mount Adams around noon time.
 By the time she reached the summit, the winds where blowing well into the hurricane range.
 On this day, Mount Washington would record winds up to 141 mph and wind chills down to -85F.
 When Kate summited Mount Adams, she knew that should would not be able to finish the hike.
 She then decided to abort the hike and return down to col between Mount Madison and Mount Adams.
 She would then hike back down the Valley Way Trail to where she started.
 She would then call her husband to come pick her up.

 As she descended back down the Star Lake Trail back to the Madison Spring Hut, she would encounter horrific winds.
 This would slow her down significantly, and cause her to become significantly hypothermic.
 With hurricane winds, her movement would be extremely slow.
 It was probably blowing her down many times.
 She would get up and continue the difficult traverse back to the hut.
 As she was approaching the hut, she would be blown about 100' downhill from the trail.
 We are presuming that she had some injuries from being blown over 100 feet in the air.
 It was 3:30pm in the afternoon.
-She would then activate her SPOT.
+She would then activate her PLB and SPOT.
 Her husband was called, but his cell phone was turned off.
 Her office would also receive a phone call.
-The police received a GPS location where she actually was located.
+The police and SAR received a GPS location where she actually was located.
 For SAR it was an ugly location.

-Within minutes EMS, police, and Kate's husband would know that she was in deep trouble.
-Kate's husband knew that she would never activate the SPOT unless she was in real trouble.
+Within minutes SAR, police, and Kate's husband would know that she was in deep trouble.
+Kate's husband knew that she would never activate the emergency beacon unless she was in real trouble.
 A check with Mount Washington Weather Station would show that it was -21F with winds of 77 mph.
 And, it was forecast to get significantly worse.
 Things would be bleak for Kate Matrosova as she laid face down in the snow.
 Sadly, she wasn't that far from the hut.
 But, in this kind of weather, it was like it was a million miles away.

 The Game and Parks Officer would call Mountain Rescue Service.
-They had world-class climbers who knew the location well, and had the best chance of rescuing her before she froze to death.
+They had world-class climbers who knew these mountains, and had the best chance of rescuing her before she froze to death.
 Before SAR would reach the Valley Way Trail at 7 PM, they would receive a second emergency transmission from the SPOT with GPS coordinates below the treeline on the Valley Way Trail.
 The SAR team decided that Kate Matrosova must be moving, and is now in a safer place below treeline.
 The SAR team would proceed to the GPS coordinates of the second transmission instead of the first GPS location.
 This mistake would result in her death.
 But, to SAR, the second GPS location seemed like the logical choice.

 SAR would take a detour off the Valley Way Trail and head to the second GPS coordinates.
 While bushwhacking through the forest they would encounter very deep snow.
 They were moving about 600' per hour.
 Around Midnight they would reach the GPS location and would not find Kate.
 It didn't take SAR long to realize that Kate Matrosova could not be at this location.
 They were having significant trouble moving with snowshoes.
 And, Kate didn't have snowshoes.
 So, they would abandon this 2nd GPS location as incorrect.
 Then a third GPS location would arrive.
 This would put her up near where she was actually located.
 It was -35F and wind would continue to blow at a horrific rate.
 At this point it was around mid-night, and they decided to abandon the search, and call in another SAR team in the morning.
 They would descend the Valley Way Trail.
 The first SAR team would arrive back at the parking lot at 3 AM.